 Most mobile phones on the market have the ability to send short text (SMS) messages.
 These messages can also be used to initiate callback.
 When a user needs to make a callback call, he simply sends a message with the relevant information to your access number.
-This message is wirelessly delivered to the PortaSIP® Media Server where the information is processed instantaneously and the callback is initiated.
+This message is wirelessly delivered to PortaSIP® where the information is processed instantaneously and the callback is initiated.

-An SMS message sent from a user's mobile phone reaches the PortaSIP® Media Server via a triggered component that therefore allows SMS messages to be relayed via a hosted SMS provider connection.
+An SMS message sent from a user's mobile phone reaches PortaSIP® via a triggered component that therefore allows SMS messages to be relayed via a hosted SMS provider connection.